alphagov/govuk-helm-charts/charts/mirror/README.md

 - **ExternalSecret**: Manages rate limit tokens from AWS Secrets Manager
 - **Resource limits**: Prevents resource exhaustion

-The mirror freshness can be monitored via the `last-updated.txt` file created in the S3 bucket.

 ### Manual Run

 To trigger a manual run outside the schedule: